Blangy—Glisy station

 Blangy—Glisy station (French: Gare de Blangy—Glisy) is a closed railway station in the Picardy region of France.
 It was served by trains of the TER Picardie regional rail network.
-The station is located half-way of the villages of Glisy and Blangy-Tronville.
+The station is located half-way between the villages of Blangy-Tronville and Glisy.
 As of 2010, it is served by a TER taxi service.

 Services

 Two TER Picardie rail lines served Blangy-Glisy: